chaimgingold/Tabla/docs/bugs.md

 - Music instrument character wrangling can be hard.
 Proper solution probably involves tokens for instruments placed next to scores.

 ## Pinball
+- [ ] Audio sometimes blows up then drops out; culprit seems to be updateBallSynthesis().
+To reproduce, load "pinball 1.png" test image in Pinball and spawn multiple balls (with b key).
 - Ball could sometimes tunnel through tip of flipper.
 Flipper rotation done in BallWorld (for finer integration and less tunneling).
 Proper fix (and architecture) would be to allow a parallel index of rotational transforms for contours that BallWorld does itself (and can do finer integrations of).
 - Small spurious awkward spaces trap the ball (eg groups of white go stones, your hands, etc...).
 Solution: reject these spaces, perhaps comparing to perimeter/area of a circle that comfortably fits a ball (or more).
 - Flippers penetrate walls.
 Fix: dynamically size them!
 Only respond to walls, not parts--or things could get crazy.